Wal33D/manic_vscode_extension/docs/game-reference/scripting/classes/arrows.md

 ```

 ### highlight
-Highlight a tile without arrow.
+Highlight a tile without arrow (highlight only, no arrow).
 ```
 highlight:row,col,ArrowVariable